jnliou/globalhealthdata/README.md

 We utilized a dataset that included the latitude and longitude coordinates of each country (world_df), which was found on Google Developer's Website.

 We utilized json, pandas, and hvplot.pandas, API for this analysis.

+As we utilized GeoAplify API, you would need to save your "geoapify_key" into the config.py file in order to run the code sufficiently.

 Utilizing the GeoAplify API, we iterated through all the countries to determine how many hospitals were present within a 500 km radius of the Capital City with a limit of 150 counts, creating a new column and data frame called hospital_df which included the hospital count for each country.
 Some limitations were that 3 countries (Sweden, Nigeria, and Chad) did not have any information on the hospital count.